Bennett-Petzold/NCSU-Exam-Calendar/README.md

 Currently just creates the JSON that is fed into the GUI.
 Can be taken directly from target as a standalone binary.

-## Publishing updates
+## Full builds
-Use `optimize.bash` for the up to date web version before merging to main (https://dioxuslabs.com/learn/0.4/cookbook/publishing).
+Use `./build_all.bash` to build all binaries.

-The release build is drastically smaller (85 MB -> 2.2 MB), which is nicer for both GitHub and users.
+## Web builds

-This runs `dioxus build --features web --release`, followed by `wasm-opt` with `-all` and `-Oz` to further shrink binary size.
+Use `web/optimize.bash` for the up to date web version before merging to main (https://dioxuslabs.com/learn/0.4/cookbook/publishing).

 ## Graphics
 Yes, the styling is the defaults.